matthew-robertson/Useful_things/Advice/JobStuff.md

 1. NETWORK.
 1. If you have trouble, do some quick research, then ask your team.
 They're here to help, and that means you'll have to help them too.
 This is good.
 1. Spend as little time crunching as possible.
 Burning out will always end up costing more.
 Besides, you have a life outside of work.
+1. Raises (and negotiations) can be for more than just cold, hard, cash.
+Extra vacation time, for example, can be something more easily given by your manager.